KiteCoder32/my_repo/README.md

       DB_NAME=libraryDB
       ```

-4. **Start the Application**
+5. **Start the Application**
     ```bash
     npm start
-    # or
-    yarn start
     ```
-    This will start the server and host the library management system on a local development server (usually `http://localhost:3000`).
+    This will start the server and host the library management system on a local development server.

 ---